A Staycation Inside a Renovated School in Bothell

 📍 Stoup Brewing: 6704 NE 181st St, Kenmore

-Lime bikes & scooters are available in downtown Bothell but are not allowed on King County trails like the Sammamish River Trail.
+Lime bikes and scooters are available in downtown Bothell but are not allowed on King County trails like the Sammamish River Trail.
 Bring your own bike for trail riding, and don’t forget a lock and helmet.

 Meghna leads with her curiosity when writing about travel, food, and beverages.
 She previously wrote about cookbooks at Kitchen Arts & Letters, and has managed events & communications at Book Larder, Peddler Brewing Company, and Cascade Bicycle Club.
 She is newly pescatarian and a Seattle native.
 Follow along at @wanderingthali.